kdedousi/BESS_thesis/README.md

-Run extrapolation with 2024 DAM prices from EMS (from Emmett Green) for the Netherlands.
-Run BESS_model that uses extrapolated 2030 DAM prices and random imbalance prices.,
+Run the script1, script2, script3, script 4 in that sequence.
+In script 1 change the data_dam and data_imbalance rows selection to extend the pricing profile